zack2016/smarthome/doc/developer/source/metadata/plugin_functions.rst

 This sections describes the public functions that are defined by the plugin.

-Metadata is supported in SmartHomeNG v1.4 and up.

 The ``plugin_functions:`` section has a section for each function that is implemented.
 The name of that section is the name of the function.
 Each function has a section ``parameters:`` which describes each parameter in detail.